indieSoftware/NavigationStack/README.md

 - Navigate even without any transition animation at all if you want
 - Define the back transition animation right before transitioning back, not in advance when transitioning forward
 - Navigate back multiple screens at once, not only to the previous one
-- Use a full-screen present transition also on iOS 13
+- Use a full-screen present transition also on iOS 13 and macOS 10.15
 - Get notified when the transition animation has finished

 ### Transition Examples